JelF/rjson/README.md

 # RJSON

 RJSON describes RJSON (Ruby JSON) serializer and RJSON format.
+_IMPORTANT NOTE ABOUT SECURITY_:
+RJSON parsing is insecure, you should parse only data you dumped yourself.

 The desiarilzation rules are simple: